simon125/weight-converter-app/README.md

 ## How to open current version

-- in the top of the section you can see the link in the description or you can see progres in the link belowe
+- in the top of the section you can see the link in the description or you can see progres in the link below

 [Weight converter app](https://simon125.github.io/weight-converter-app/)